Abuyousef77/pizzaparlour/readME.md.txt

-This is a ping pong game.
+This is a program that will determine which numerical value are either odd or even.
 Author: Benjamin Bressler
-Program name: Ping Pong
+Program name: odd or even
 Setup instructions:

 Clone repository
 Open repository index in web browser
 Open webpage
-Put any numerical value higher than 1.
+Put any numerical value in the form
-Press the "PingPong!!!" button, and the program will will take all of the numbers from 1 to the the number you put and indicate which ones are ping(3), pong(5) and ping-pong(15).
-Each of the three options indicates, that those numbers are divisible by either 3(ping),5(pong) or 15(ping-pong).
+Press submit button to display to arrays, one of odd numbers and one of even.
 Copyright (c) 2017 Benjamim Bressler Copyright Holder All Rights Reserved.
-This software is licensed under the MIT license. https://github.com/Abuyousef77/pingpong
+This software is licensed under the MIT license.